zackyfachrur/zackyfachrur/README.md

 ###

 <p align="left">I am a Junior Software Engineer.
 With experience in website, desktop, and mobile applications, as well interested in Web3 development, I've successfully worked on numerous projects.
-I pride myself on being a fast learner, equipped to tackle technical challenges, and committed to delivering quality work</p>
+I pride myself on being a fast learner & equipped to tackle technical challenges./p>

 ###